-This is a referendum regarding House Bill 545 that sets restrictions on short-term loans.
+This is a referendum on House Bill 545, which is legislation that seeks to set restrictions on short term loans.

 A "yes" vote keeps a 28 percent interest cap.
 The maximum loan amount would be $500 and borrowers would have at least 30 days to repay the loan.